 Biological knowledge also allows you to optimize your whole collection and detection process to your identified biomarkers.
 One example of this is using a well-characterized biomarker originating outside the body as an Exogenous Volatile Organic Compound Probe (EVOC® Probe).
 You could also change the sorbent tubes used for collection, the GC column, and even the MS method; to better detect those biomarker compounds that you’re interested in.

 Significantly, once biomarkers have been isolated quantitatively you can then also progress to designing qualitative sensors capable of targeting the specific biomarkers you’ve identified.
 This combined approach makes it possible to take advantage of both the quantitative and sensor-based tools for breath analysis.
 Underpinned by sufficient biological knowledge, the immediate yes/no response provided by a tailor-made sensor-based system provides rapid results valued for clinical use supported by thorough biological evidence.

 We’ve designed and built our Breath Biopsy® Platform to accommodate the robust discovery powers of quantitative techniques while also reflecting the long-term need to deliver convenient clinical solutions.

-The Breath Biopsy Platforms then provides robust, high resolution analysis thanks to the fully equipped Breath Biopsy Laboratory with GC-MS Orbitrap capabilities.
-As the field progresses, our expertise in FAIMS technology, a qualitatitve sensor-led system, means we are also able to support development towards point-of-care solutions.
+The Breath Biopsy Platforms then provide robust, high-resolution analysis thanks to the fully equipped Breath Biopsy Laboratory with GC-MS Orbitrap capabilities.
+As the field progresses, our expertise in FAIMS technology, a qualitative sensor-led system, means we are also able to support development towards point-of-care solutions.

 We’re Here to Help